getodk/docs/docs/form-question-types.rst

 .. note::
   Geolocation at survey start was added in Collect v1.23 and Central v1.0.0.

-The :tc:`start-geopoint` question type is used to capture a single geolocation in :ref:`geopoint format <location-widgets>` when the survey is first started.
-Questions of type :tc:`start-geopoint` may be given any allowable name.
-Although it is possible to have more than one :tc:`start-geopoint` question in a form, all will have the same value.
+The ``start-geopoint`` question type is used to capture a single geolocation in :ref:`geopoint format <location-widgets>` when the survey is first started.
+Questions of type ``start-geopoint`` may be given any allowable name.
+Although it is possible to have more than one ``start-geopoint`` question in a form, all will have the same value.

 Any time a survey with a `start-geopoint` question is opened in Collect, the enumerator will see a warning that the form tracks device location.
 If the device battery is low, or if location tracking needs to be turned off for any reason, you can tap :menuselection:`⋮ --> Track location` or turn off location providers in Android.